sirisian/ecmascript-class-member-modifiers/README.md

 b.x();
 ```

-This does bring up a question if "abstract" as a keyword modifier on classes and functions is necessary.
+This does bring up a question if "abstract" as a keyword modifier on classes and methods is necessary.
 One argument for including it is to ensure that a protected constructor isn't bypassed using a friend modifier.
 Including it creates two similar ways to create abstract classes.
 One way being a protected constructor and the other with an abstract function or class modifier.

 ## Extending modifiers